 Plus it's a nicely different way to enjoy them from cranberry sauce, as it's all too easy to get sick of this time of year.
 Although if you do have some sauce leftover as well, I highly recommend using some in my savory cranberry and cheese tart.

 This cranberry smoothie comes together in no time and is great to enjoy as part of breakfast, as a bit of a pick-me up or just because.
 And since it takes no time and you probably have most things for it lying around the house already, there's really no excuse not to make one soon.

-- 1/4 cup frozen wild blueberries 30g, or regular bueberries if not available
+- ¼ cup frozen wild blueberries or regular blueberries if not available